-Microsoft issued its latest Security Intelligence Report last week, indicating that botnets pose the biggest problem for security teams attempting to defend websites, networks and end user devices from
+Microsoft issued its latest Security Intelligence Report last week, indicating that botnets pose the biggest problem for security teams attempting to defend websites, networks and end user devices from malware infections.

 We believe that even if everybody follows good fundamental processes, to really combat the problem we need cooperation across industries and across borders for collective defense.

 Volume 9 of the Microsoft Security Intelligence Report lays out evidence that while there has been some success in breaking up major botnets, more action is needed if security teams ever expect to see a major decline in botnet malware infections.
 Microsoft said it cleaned more than 6.5 million computers of botnet infections in the first half of 2010, double the amount for the same period a year before.

 "We believe that even if everybody follows good fundamental processes, to really combat the problem we need cooperation across industries and across borders for collective defense," said Jeff Jones, director of Microsoft Trustworthy Computing.

 Jones said Microsoft is attempting to improve cooperation with other software vendor security teams and work with law enforcement to develop better rules of engagement.
 "We need to work with people who register domains," he said, adding that cooperation with internet service providers is paramount to success.